 I cannot stress this enough.
 I wore a dri-fit t-shirt and shorts that dried quickly because I knew that we would be getting on the water rides.
 I also wore my Chacos ZX3 sandals.
 They’re comfortable and do so well with water.

 Comfortable shoes are a must.
 If you don’t plan on riding the water rides then I would go with sneakers.
+I’ve actually put together a whole list of the best shoes for theme parks if you need some new ones!

 My Chacos are super comfy and did well when we walked 6 miles.
 Our last day we walked 12 miles though and my feet were hurting pretty good at the end of the day.